reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Monitoring an EC2 Instance

-At a minimum, we monitor the following metrics in an EC2 instance:

-1. NetworkIn
-1. NetworkOut
-2. DiskReadOps
-3. DiskWriteOps
-4. DiskReadBytes
-5. DiskWriteBytes
-6. CPUUtilization

-By default, EC2 sends metric data to CloudWatch in 5-minute periods.
-We can enable detailed monitoring on the EC2 instance to send metric data for our instance to CloudWatch in 1-minute periods.
+By default, EC2 sends metric data to CloudWatch in 5-minute intervals.
+We can enable detailed monitoring on the EC2 instance to send metric data for our instance to CloudWatch in 1-minute intervals.
 The Amazon EC2 console displays a series of graphs based on the raw data from Amazon CloudWatch.

 {{% image alt="Create Alarm" src="images/posts/aws-ec2/create-alarm.png" %}}

-Depending on your needs, you might prefer to get data for your instances from Amazon CloudWatch instead of the graphs in the console.
+Depending on our needs, we might prefer to get information about our instances from the Amazon CloudWatch service instead of the graphs in the EC2 console.
+For example, we can configure alarms to alert us for specific events in our EC2 instance.
+An example of creating a Cloudwatch alarm is shown below:

-* CloudWatch Alarms
-* EventBridge
-* CloudWatch Logs
-* CloudWatch agent
+{{% image alt="Create Alarm" src="images/posts/aws-ec2/create-alarm.png" %}}

+Here we have set up a alert which will publish an information message to a SNS topic when the CPU utilization in the EC2 instance is below 1%.

 ## Optimizing Costs with Purchasing Options
 We can use the following purchasing options of EC2 to optimize our cost of using EC2: